Grow Valerian as a Natural Sleep Aid

 The taste is why some people prefer to take valerian in capsules.
 You can fill empty capsules with your own dried herbs and keep them stored for up to a year.

 Cats go crazy for Valerian

-That first year the Valerian plants grew leaves about 2.5 feet in height and some of these leaves even stayed around through the winter (zone 9).
+That first year the Valerian plants grew about 2.5 feet in height and then died down for the winter.
 They regrew this year sending up new leaves and tall flower spikes with beautifully scented flowers.
 You can increase the medicinal strength of the Valerian root by removing the flower stalks but I left them on for the bees.

 2017 update: I’ve been growing Valerian for six years now and can add that it does well in both clay soil and lighter soil.
 I’ve given it the occasional mulch of composted manure but have left it to do it’s own thing most of the time.
 What you should be aware of is that in a good situation it can grow to five feet in height and needs staking.
 Otherwise you’ll find your plants knocked over by both the wind and their own weight.

-You won’t need seed to propagate Valerian for years to come.
+You don’t need seed to grow valerian.
 The plants can send out runners that you can transplant elsewhere and you can also use root divisions to create more plants.
 In spring or autumn dig up the plant and chop it into a few pieces with leaf, crown, and roots attached.
 Replant and you’ll have more plants.
 Valerian also self seeds so you can transplant the volunteers if you wish.

 Harvesting & Drying